kitnato/locran/README.md

 Creatures can contain a prefix (e.g. Pustulant Ogre), suffix (e.g. Faerie of Woe) or both (e.g. Lackadaisical Jester of Brine).
 Locations and artifacts can additionally contain an articled suffix (e.g. Quivering Fortress of the Lord; or Arbalest of the Night).
 Monster names work by combining two defined names and adding an optional title which may be a creature or affix (e.g. Rotaxe; or Snaggledrool, the Dragon).

-Parameters for themed [tags](#tags) and affix composition can be passed to customize the generative process.
+Parameters for themed [tags](#tags) and affix composition can be passed to customize the outcome.

-> NB: If profanity is toggled on, the names may also be pornographic.
-To allow profanity, pass `{ allowProfanity: true }` to a [generator](#generators).

 ## Installation